Joseph Duclos: 1754

 The people of Lectoure, convinced of the economic advantages of such an establishment in their town, granted them the right to use the water from the neighboring fountains: Diane and Saint Clair, to supply the factory.
 In fact, both fountains are supplied with water from the springs of the same name.
-The Diane fountain supplied water to the works of the Fontelie district and Hountélie in Gascony, notably the tanners' workshops located below, as well as to the royal tannery of Lectoure and a large number of domestic households before the installation of the running water.
+The Diane fountain supplied water to the works of the Fontelie district and Hountélie in Gascony, notably the tanners' workshops located below, as well as to the royal tannery of Lectoure and a large number of domestic households before the installation of running water.

 The good reputation of the Duclos also allowed them to obtain from the king the possibility of appropriating a portion of the bastion of the fortified enclosure to construct their buildings.

 On March 19, 1752, the Duclos brothers set up a company by notarial deed in order to obtain the capital necessary for the construction and the operation of their establishment, for a period of 25 years.
 For financial support, they joined forces with two Parisian bankers, Henri and Pierre Duman and Louis Ricateau, while retaining a majority share in the company.
 The capital of the company was four hundred thousand pounds, three quarters of which came from the Duclos family.

 On January 30, 1752, the first stone of the tannery was laid and blessed by the bishop of the town, Lord Narbonne Pelet.
 A grand ceremony was organized and the whole town of Lectoure was invited.
 Everything was favourable for a prosperous business.
 It was protected by the royal administration, blessed by the Church and equipped with the modern techniques of the time, along with about a hundred workers chosen from the best tanneries in the Kingdom and in Europe.
 Although the local labor force had been requisitioned, the most qualified workers came from outside the region, including far horizons.

 The activity of the manufacture began in 1754 with the support of the intendant.
 On April 22, 1754, Joseph Duclos applied to the king, to obtain the title of "Royal Manufactory" by royal decree.